microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationKeyCredential.md

 This command removes the specified key credential from the specified application.

-- `-ObjectId` Specifies the ID of an application.
+- `-ApplicationId` Specifies the ID of an application.
 - `-KeyId` Specifies a custom key ID.
 Use `Get-EntraBetaApplicationKeyCredential` to get the keyId details.

 ## Parameters